pynucastro/pynucastro/README.md

 ```
 python setup.py install --user
 ```
 for a single-user install.
-This will put the
+This will put the pynucastro modules and library in the default location python searches for packages.

 # requirements